probaldhar/linkState-routing/README.md

 *B,cs-ssh1.github.io,60005,8*
 *C,cs-ssh2.github.io,60008,2*

-For simplicity, *routerLabel* should be contain only one character and capital letter (A-Z)
+For simplicity, *routerLabel* should be contain only one character and capital letter (A-Z).